 Sen. Carper Encouraged by Annual National Air Quality Report; Reaffirms Essentialness of Clean Air Act

-WASHINGTON – Sen. Tom Carper (D-Del.), Chairman of the Senate Subcommittee on Clean Air, commented on the 12th Annual State of the Air Report, released earlier today by the American Lung Association.
-The State of the Air 2011 Report, which provides grades for ozone and particle pollution in cities and counties based on monitored pollution levels, finds that the majority of American cities are experiencing less air pollution as a result of the Clean Air Act.
-But despite the progress that has been made, 154.5 million people, including all Delawareans, live in areas where air pollution levels are still often dangerously high and endanger their lives.
-The report’s overall findings underscore the need for Congress to support the Clean Air Act in order to preserve clean air and protect public health.
+WASHINGTON – Sen. Tom Carper (D-Del.), Chairman of the Senate Subcommittee on Clean Air, commented on the 13th Annual State of the Air Report, released earlier today by the American Lung Association.
+The State of the Air 2012 Report, which provides grades for ozone and particle pollution in cities and counties based on monitored pollution levels, finds that the majority of American cities are experiencing less air pollution as a result of the Clean Air Act.
+But despite the progress that has been made, 127 million people – 41 percent of the nation and 100 percent of Delawareans – still suffer pollution levels that are unhealthy.
+The report's overall findings underscore the need for Congress to support the Clean Air Act in order to preserve clean air and protect public health.

-To read the American Lung Association’s State of the Air 2011 report, please visit http://www.stateoftheair.org/.
-To read the State of Delaware’s report, please visit http://www.stateoftheair.org/2011/states/delaware/.
+To read the American Lung Association's State of the Air 2012 report, please visit http://www.stateoftheair.org/.